jasonrudolph/one-rep-max/README.md

 can follow the instructions below to [build and deploy](#building-and-deploying) your own copy of the app.

-TODO Add background info:

-* Built using [ClojureScript One][clojurescript-one]
-* Uses MongoHQ as the backend

 ## Screenshots

 [![One Rep Max Screenshot #1 - Welcome](https://img.skitch.com/20120810-mwpw9stnr4arhg1kcbgsi85dwr.png)](http://skitch.com/jasonrudolph/em654/one-rep-max-1-welcome "One Rep Max Screenshot #1 - Welcome")